Elreo/Probably-Overengineered-Procedural-Dungeon-Generator/readme.md

 ﻿# Probably Over-Engineered Procedural Dungeon Generator ~~This is an open-source implementation of a procedural dungeon generator used in TinyKeep game.~~ This procedural dungeon/level generator is inspired by the procedural dungeon generator used in TinyKeep game.
 The instructions are provided by **u/phidinh6** on Reddit.
 You can find the post [here](https://www.reddit.com/r/gamedev/comments/1dlwc4/procedural_dungeon_generation_algorithm_explained/).

+A game demo that implements this library to showcase it is hosted on itch.io, which you can access [here](https://very-small-dev.itch.io/exploration-game).

 # How does it work?
 the check mark indicates that it has been implemented.
 It works by going through several steps;
 1. - [x] **Generate Rooms.** This is the most basic step.
 The room must be randomly generated and coupled tight in a circle.
 This one uses [Box-Mueller transform](https://en.wikipedia.org/wiki/Box%E2%80%93Muller_transform).